corb3000/ha-artnet-led/README.md

 Now supports 16 bit resolution (also supports 24 bit and 32 bit but I don't know of a DMX controller that would use it) Use Brightness and RGB value separately to give more resolution to brightness to be able to make use of 16 bit resolution

 The DMX integration for Home Assistant allows you to send DMX values to an [Art-Net](http://www.art-net.org.uk) capable DMX interface.
 This component is a one way integration which sends [Art-Net](https://en.wikipedia.org/wiki/Art-Net) UDP packets to the DMX interface.
-This integration uses no external libraries and requires at least Python version 3.5.
+This integration uses [pyartnet](https://github.com/spacemanspiff2007/PyArtNet) libraries and requires at least Python version 3.8.

 ## Prerequisites